(404) 509-4655

 The community had already raised the cost of his bail, so we covered his shipping and started scheming about how to quarantine a horse in the NY cold.
 We have a plan, a freight of supplies headed our way, and clear purpose: Get Wine Responsibly safe, keep him warm and healthy, and ride out the quarantine period away from all other horses and forms of cross contamination.

+Placed!
 Gen is ready to find his human and hit the trails or bee bop around as a low level all around mount.
-Asking 🌟very low f o u r s🌟 for this big dude.

 Gen is wildly uncomplicated but he is still a big moving, HUGE young thoroughbred.
 He’s brave and has not displayed any anxiety under saddle.
-I’d rather see him end up in a home where he’s not expected to be a packer at 5 though.
+I’d rather see him end up in a home where he’s not expected to be a packer at 5 and on the other side of the spectrum, not asked to jump a ton.
 He has a great brain and willing, kind demeanor but he will still need the rider knowledge and training to learn whatever job it is you point him at.

 Recent schooling: https://youtu.be/PUZEObv_YhI?si=ugk6ddlp6F0-44ED